JellyZhang/mit-6.824-2020/README.md

 - Some tips:
   - Use goroutines to start RequestVote RPC call and AppendEnties RPC call makes code easy debugging.
-  - When gathering votes, we can use sync.Cond to wait for enough votes.
   - Use mutex to lock when reading or writing.
   - It is Important to record a copy of node's original situation before sleeping, because term/role may change during sleep.